socalrug/stochastic_processes_2023-02-11/README.md

 **Sharpen your Data Science skills with this is a hands-on workshop on advanced regression techniques in R.**

 What is a stochastic processes?
 The word stochastic is jargon for random.
 A stochastic process is a system which evolves in time while undergoing chance fluctuations.
 We can describe such a system by defining a family of random variables, $\{X_t\}$, where $X_t$ measures, at time t, the aspect of the system which is of interest.
-For example, $X_t$ might be the number of customers in a queue at time t.
+For example, $X_t$ might be the number of customers in a queue at time $t$.
 As time passes, customers will arrive and leave, and so the value of $X_t$ will change.
-At any time t, $X_t$ takes one of the values 0, 1, 2,...; and t can be any value in a subset of (−∞, ∞), the infinite past to the infinite future.
+At any time $t$, $X_t$ takes one of the values 0, 1, 2,...; and $t$ can be any value in a subset of $(−\infty, \infty)$, the infinite past to the infinite future.

 ## About this Event